nyeowmiu/kapon/_posts/2025-05-26-Where-To-Spay-Or-Neuter.md

 Typical Cost:

 <div class="info-box">
-Note: Please note that the prices listed are averages and not official rates.
+!!!Disclaimer: Please note that the prices listed are averages and not official rates.
 Always confirm exact costs directly with the clinics.
 </div>